-(My kids are at ‘that’ age where everything is ‘poo’ and ‘wee’).
-I think their ideas are actually similar to mine – just simplified.
-So on that note, here are 5 ways to get calm and carry on:
+Who better to ask, right?
+Except that my kids are at ‘that’ age where everything is ‘poo’ and ‘wee’… That said, I think their ideas are actually similar to mine – just simplified.
+So in the name of fun using the lens of a child, here are 5 ways to get calm and carry on:

 Yep, I can’t put it better… Poo.
 Make sure that you are eating well – and by that I mean, eat well all the friggin’ time.
 Your body is a gift that has been presented to you, treat it well.
 Here’s my little tip, don’t diet.
 Get enough green stuff and try making a green smoothie (I swear you can’t taste the spinach).
 Treats are ok sometimes (and savour every bite), but make sure everything else that you put into your mouth is really good and going to treat your body well.
 As a general rule: If it grows, eat it, and if it has numbers in it, give it to your accountant.
 So back to poo – There are so many reasons why gut health is critical to your wellbeing, but essentially, if you don’t poo, it sits in your belly, grows old, festers (makes for some stinky farts!) and your poor digestion is going to contribute to other health issues that make you feel stressed, unwell or unhappy.

 In sum, eat really well so you do your poos.
+Here’s a great source of healthy food inspiration and there’s loads of awesome information on the importance of gut health here.
 Regular bowels equals a calmer you.

 Again, I can’t say it better.
 Are you getting enough water?
 If your wee is yellow, drink… more …water!!!
 Your wee should be a clear-ish colour.
 If you hate water, figure out a way of improving it.
 Put some lemon in it, get one of those fancy-schmancy infuser water bottles where you put fresh berries in it, drink it warm, drink it cold, drink it in a boat, with a goat, oh dear…enough reading Dr Suess at bedtime!
 But you get the drift.
 Drink more water – seriously, go full up your glass now.
 Your body needs water to function on so many levels.
 The blood needs water to be liquid enough to move, the brain needs water for the synapses to work and to help keep you focused and alert, your fascia under your skin needs water to move with the muscles.
 Plus, you will get mega headaches if you don’t drink enough water.
 Headaches mean stress and unhappiness.